Last updated on September 19th, 2019

 The ratings are usually between 0 – 100% and 0 – 5star reviews.
-I’ll recommend you always go for 90% rating and at least 4star reviews.
+I’ll recommend you always go for 90% and above rating and at least 4star reviews.

 Step 3.
 Paying for your Products

-This, in the past years, uses to be the hindrance of venturing into importation business in Nigeria.
+In the past years, this used to be the hindrance of venturing into importation business.
 This is because there are no easy means of paying it’s always a long procedure.
 But thanks to the internet everything is now made easy.
 Back in your house in Nigeria, you can make payment for products in the US or anywhere around the world.
 It’s as easy as that.

 About Fraud or Getting Scammed

-You might want to ask that, what if you’ve paid and you never receive your products?
+You might want to ask, what if you’ve paid and you never receive your products?
 Or you pay, and the product is different from the description in the websites?

-Well, all this are normal questions, and most especially for us in Nigeria and the more reason I recommend the above websites.
+Well, all this are normal questions.
 These websites have some measures in protecting their customers.
 You can call it “buyers protection” or also known as “Escrow”.

 In rare cases when your product happens to be different from what you order there is “Dispute form” that you can fill, and your money will be reimbursed.

-Mind you, I’m not saying its 100% risk-free but its unlikely for situations like this to occur.
+Mind you, I’m not saying its 100% risk-free but its unlikely for situations like this to arise.